 Egyptians held the verbena plant in high regard.
 Lore tells that the plant first arose from the tears goddess Isis shed when she learned that the god Osiris had died.

 Both Greeks and Romans also believed the verbena plant was sacred.
 They used the plants to help purify important places such as temples and altars.
 Roman philosopher Pliny the Elder believed this sacred plant could purify locations as well as be a valuable component of potions.

 The Symbolism of Common Verbena Flower Colors

-As is the case with many flowers, each color of the verbena flower has a specific meaning.
+Like many flowers, each color of verbena has a specific meaning.
 Here is the symbolism associated with common verbena colors.